nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * t/ Tag
   * w/ Wedding
   * tk/ Task
+  * d/ Date

 * Parameters can be in any order.<br>
-  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
+  * e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  * e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Similarly, extraneous prefixes (e.g. n/ or tk/) for commands that do not take in those prefixes will be processed as part of other inputs.<br>
+  * e.g. when [adding a person](#adding-a-person-add), you can specify the prefixes `n/, p/, e/, a/, t/, and w/`.
+If the command specifies
+  `add n/Betsy Crowe d/2020-04-11 tk/Buy place settings`, it will be interpreted as adding a person with the name `Betsy Crowe d/2020-04-11 tk/Buy place settings`

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
   </box>